Towards Federated Learning on Time-Evolving Heterogeneous Data: Experiments

-\begin{enumerate}[nosep,leftmargin=12pt] \item \emph{The improvement of CFL methods over \fedavg becomes larger for more challenging tasks}, as shown in the bottom of the Table \ref{Performance on Different Datasets} for regularization based methods.
+Table~\ref{Performance on Different data sets} experimentally studies the impacts of various information approximation techniques in CFL methods---as discussed in Section~\ref{sec:setup}---and compares them with the backbone algorithm of CFL methods, i.e.\ \fedavg.
+We have the following consistent findings on different data sets: \begin{enumerate}[nosep,leftmargin=12pt] \item \emph{The improvement of CFL methods over \fedavg becomes larger for more challenging tasks}, as shown in the bottom of the Table \ref{Performance on Different data sets} for regularization based methods.
 This might reflect the fact that the precision of the information approximation is more crucial for complicated tasks.
-Similarly, we demonstrate in Figure~\ref{Loss on Different Datasets} (in Appendix~\ref{sec:Additional Experiments}) that \emph{CFL methods offer better resistance to time-evolving non-iid data} and the significance of such finding is depending on the task difficulty. \item \emph{For CFL-Regularization method, applying regularization terms on top layers works better than that on all layers.} This observation matches the recent work on decoupling feature extractor and classifier~\citep{collins2021exploiting,chen2021bridging,luo2021no}: the bottom layers are more generic across tasks and can serve as a global feature extractor, while the top layers are subject to task-specific information. \end{enumerate}
+Similarly, we demonstrate in Figure~\ref{Loss on Different data sets} (in Appendix~\ref{sec:Additional Experiments}) that \emph{CFL methods offer better resistance to time-evolving non-iid data} and the significance of such finding is depending on the task difficulty. \item \emph{For CFL-Regularization method, applying regularization terms on top layers works better than that on all layers.} This observation matches the recent work on decoupling feature extractor and classifier~\citep{collins2021exploiting,chen2021bridging,luo2021no}: the bottom layers are more generic across tasks and can serve as a global feature extractor, while the top layers are subject to task-specific information. \end{enumerate}

-We further investigate the connection between the information loss and the learning performance.
-We examine CFL methods with naive core sets, where the degree of information loss\footnote{ We estimate the information loss by using $\frac{1}{tS}\sum_{i = 1}^{S} \sum_{\tau=1}^{t} \norm{\Delta_{\tau, i} (\momega)}$, where $\Delta_{\tau, i} (\momega)$ is defined in Equation \eqref{information loss definition}, $S$ is the number of clients chosen in each round, and $t$ is the number of communication rounds. } can be changed by altering the core set size from $20$ to $150$, with the same random seed and optimizers.
+We further investigate the connection between the information loss and the learning performance in Figure \ref{Information Loss Figure}.
+We examine CFL methods with naive core sets, where the degree of information loss\footnote{ We estimate the information loss by using $\frac{1}{tS}\sum_{i = 1}^{S} \sum_{\tau=1}^{t} \norm{\Delta_{\tau, i} (\momega)}$, where $\Delta_{\tau, i} (\momega)$ is defined in Equation~\eqref{information loss definition}, $S$ is the number of clients chosen in each round, and $t$ is the number of communication rounds. } can be changed by altering the core set size from $20$ to $150$, with the same random seed and optimizers.
 Figure \ref{Information Loss Figure} depicts that the \emph{performance of models is highly linked to the value of information loss: the lesser the information loss, the higher the performance.}